zzz0906/LeetCode/README.md

 ## 208. Implement Trie (Prefix Tree)

 Just take the edge as the char and record a ture or false for each edge to record whether the edge will be final.

+## 209. Minimum Size Subarray Sum

+Given an array of n positive integers and a positive integer s, find the minimal length of a contiguous subarray of which the sum ≥ s.
+If there isn't one, return 0 instead.

+If you have figured out the O(n) solution, try coding another solution of which the time complexity is O(n log n).

+O(n)?
+It seems impossible?

+prefix sum + enumerate : n*n

+Oh, I have an idea...

+e.g. 2 3 1 2 4 3:

+ans:

+2

+2 3

+2 3 1

+2 3 1 2 > 7 => remove 2 => 3 1 2

+1 2 4

+1 2 4 3

+Use deque instead of vector! and record the current sum of the deque!

+AC!

+## 210. Course Schedule II

+Topology!

+BFS or keep remove the 0 indegree nodes!

+Just use a deque to record the 0 indegree nodes.

+And push them into the queue.

+And delete the edge from this node

+keep above procedure!

+make which course need to be learned fist clear!

+## 212.Word Search II

+Given a 2D board and a list of words from the dictionary, find all words in the board.

+Each word must be constructed from letters of sequentially adjacent cell, where "adjacent" cells are those horizontally or vertically neighboring.
+The same letter cell may not be used more than once in a word.

+DFS?

+brute force can pass...